samlanth/Chess-001/README.md

 # Developing a chess program in C++

-Currently only have the core functionality
+Currently only have the core functionality .

-This is a work in progress
+This is a work in progress.